 This section gives you a quick overview about the basic ideas of InterpretBank.

-the EDIT view, to create your glossary
+EDIT: to create and modify your glossary

-the MEMORIZATION view, to learn a glossary
+MEMORIZATION: to learn a glossary

-the BOOTH view, to look up terms in the booth
+BOOTH: to look up terms in the booth

 The entry fields